Urban Works Media

 Urban Works Media is a South Korean production company founded by Heo Geon in 2009.

 On December 29, 2022, it was announced that RBW acquired the company.

-On June 1, 2023, Urban Works Media's actor management were take over by RBW's subsidiary DSP Media.
+On June 1, 2023, Urban Works Media's actor management were taken over by RBW's subsidiary DSP Media.

 In September, 2024, RBW sold 50 percent of its stake in Urban Works Media, relinquishing the company from their consolidated subsidiaries.